tewarid/tewarid.github.io/_posts/2013/2013-01-03-reset-selected-option-in-a-dynamically-created-select-tag.md

 tags: html select bug
 comments: true
 ---
+# Reset selected option in a dynamically created select tag

 I have noted a strange issue in Chrome with the select tag.
 I use code like the following to dynamically create options for a select tag with jQuery